jadecobra/python_tdd_exercises/CLASSES.md

         ...
     ```
     the terminal still shows passing tests
-- Update the definitions for `Boy` to inherit from the `Human` class
+- Update the definitions for `Boy` to inherit from the `Human` class and all tests are still passing
     ```python
     class Boy(Human):
         ...
     ```
-    the terminal shows passing tests
 - remove the `sex` attribute from the `Boy` class and the tests continue to pass
 - remove the `__init__` method, and add the `pass` placeholder
     ```python